 Which is the best USB turntable?

 Records are selling well.
-They're not troubling the most modern forms of consuming music, but album sales are at a 30ish year high, and early 2016 were saw twice as many records sold as in the same period the year before.
+They're not troubling the most modern forms of consuming music, but album sales have been on an upward trajectory for several years now, and are at a 30-year high.

-And now that you're starting to buy records instead of CDs, you'll be needing a turntable to jump onto this new/old bandwagon, right?
-And then, of course, you also want to rip the music so you can retain it digitally as well.
+Now that you're starting to buy records instead of CDs, you'll be needing a turntable to jump onto this new-and-yet-old bandwagon.
+But being realistic, you'll also want to rip the music so you can retain it digitally as well.

-Which is where 'issues'. happen.
-Just setting a turntable up can feel like a hobbyist faff of separate amplifier units, earthing and arm balancing on a pivot of chaos-theory proportions.
+Just setting a turntable up can feel like a hobbyist faff of separate amplifier units, earthing and arm balancing.
+Then attaching all that to a laptop jacks up the faffiness to chaos-theory proportions.

-So here's T3's fuss-free guide to the best turntables you can stick through your stereo and/or your PC or Mac for simple playback and vinyl ripping.
+Here, then, is T3's guide to the best fuss-free turntables you can stick through your stereo AND your PC or Mac, for simple playback and vinyl ripping…

 AudioTechnica LP1240 USB